 This study will consider un-trusted non-3GPP access and 3GPP access first from the perspective of UE access (though can allow non-3GPP access to be used for UE location determination).
+This part will be studied with priority, and normative work may be spin off out of this study once conclusion for this part is achieved.
 After the architecture for connecting trusted non-3GPP access to 5GC has been specified, the study will also consider how to support location services for trusted non-3GPP access.

 Architectural implications for RAN will be coordinated with RAN WGs.